pgadmin-org/pgadmin4/docs/en_US/backup_dialog.rst

 * Move switches in the **Do not save** field box to select the objects that will not be included in the backup.

-   * Move the switch next to *Owner* to the *Yes* position to include commands that set object ownership.
+   * Move the switch next to *Owner* to the *Yes* position to exclude commands that set object ownership.

-   * Move the switch next to *Privilege* to the *Yes* position to include commands that create access privileges.
+   * Move the switch next to *Privilege* to the *Yes* position to exclude commands that create access privileges.

-   * Move the switch next to *Tablespace* to the *Yes* position to include tablespaces.
+   * Move the switch next to *Tablespace* to the *Yes* position to exclude tablespaces.

-   * Move the switch next to *Unlogged table data* to the *Yes* position to include the contents of unlogged tables.
+   * Move the switch next to *Unlogged table data* to the *Yes* position to exclude the contents of unlogged tables.

+   * Move the switch next to *Comments* to the *Yes* position to exclude commands that set the comments. **Note:** This option is visible only for database server greater than or equal to 11.

 .. image:: images/backup_queries.png
     :alt: Queries option on backup dialog